macbuse/macbuse.github.io/index.md

 ---

-## FabLab
+# FabLab

 [stages](https://www-fourier.ujf-grenoble.fr/~mcshane/stagiaresdetroisime.html)

-From March 2014 I&#8217;ve also been working with the MSTIC <a href="http://fabmstic.liglab.fr/">FabLab</a>
+From March 2014 I've also been working with the [fablab MSTIC](http://fabmstic.liglab.fr/) making mathematical curiosities from wood.
-making mathematical curiosities from wood.
-I&#8217;m mainly interested in constructing geometric objects in wood using kerf bending patterns.
+I'm mainly interested in constructing geometric objects in wood using kerf bending patterns.
 Wood prepared using a laser cutting machine can be bent and joined to like a 3 dimensional jigsaw puzzle.

 <center>
  <img src="https://www-fourier.ujf-grenoble.fr/~mcshane/IMAGES/tetra.JPG" alt="photo" width="300">